 Elliston Park self-guided nature walk

-Elliston Park has a great history and interesting past showcasing what a City full of international diversity can build & accomplish when working and living together as one 'City'.
+Elliston Park has a great history and interesting past showcasing what a city full of international diversity can build and accomplish when working and living together as one 'City'.
 And like the neighbourhoods and communities that surround this area, Elliston Park is full of diversity, growing roots and living side by side, together creating a beautiful ecosystem of many different types of trees which all stand together as one 'Forest'.

 Follow the tour on Google Maps

-Route 1: On leash area
+Route 1: On-leash area

 Stop 1: Whether it’s the 'flora' or the 'fauna'......It's all international here!

-Welcome to Elliston Park.
-Please take a moment to familiarize yourself with the rules and expectations of being a courteous park user.
 Numerous stopping points are highlighted on this walk, each with interesting information to ponder and viewpoints to enjoy.

 Stop 2: Pretty far from the river....so where does all the water come from?